jarun/nnn/README.md

 nnn is a fork of [noice](http://git.2f30.org/noice/), a blazing-fast lightweight terminal file browser with easy keyboard shortcuts for navigation, opening files and running tasks. noice is developed considering terminal based systems.
 There is no config file and mime associations are hard-coded.
 However, the incredible user-friendliness and speed make it a perfect utility on modern distros.

 nnn can use the default desktop opener at runtime.
-It also adds new navigation options, a disk usage analyzer mode, comprehensive file details and much more.
+It adds new navigation options, enhanced DE integration, a disk usage analyzer mode, comprehensive file details and much more.
 For a complete list, see [nnn-toppings](#nnn-toppings).

 You can try